February 10, 2017

-Is Your Home Safe? – The Full Checklist
+Is Your Home Safe?
+Read This Checklist

 When we think about home safety, we often think about protecting our families, ourselves, and our property from theft and violence.
 However, home safety is also about being able to live in our homes without fear of hurting ourselves or some part of the house causing us harm.
-This can range from wires to trip over, things which can catch fire, health risks from dripping pipes, and unsecured carpets.
+This can range from wires to trip over, things that can catch fire, health risks from dripping pipes, and unsecured carpets.

 Please click here for a full guide to home safety for senior citizens and the physically vulnerable.